History of the Universalist Unitarian Church of Haverhill

 The 1800's and 1900's

 In 1849, two years after the fourth Unitarian meeting house burned to the ground, the fifth meetinghouse was built.
 This was designed by Haverhill architect Alpheus Carey Morse and is one of the earliest examples of Romanesque architecture in the U.S. In 1928, the Unitarian meetinghouse was sold due to dwindling membership.
-The building was then occupied by an Episcopal congregation, and later by the Armenian Church, until it was sold in 2016.
+The building was then occupied by an Episcopal congregation, and later by the Armenian Church, until it was sold to land developers in 2016.

-In 1950, after years of intermittent discussion, the First Parish (Unitarian) and the First Universalist Church joined together as the Universalist Unitarian Church of Haverhill.
+After the sale of the Unitarian building in 1928, the congregation of First Parish Unitarian continued to meet regularly in a variety of locations.
+By the 1940s, most members of First Parish were worshipping with First Universalist Sunday morning and then meeting with First Parish Unitarian when meetings occurred.
+It was in 1950 when, after years of intermittent discussion, the First Parish (Unitarian) and the First Universalist Church joined together as the Universalist Unitarian Church of Haverhill.
 Eleven years later, at the national level, the two denominations merged to form the Unitarian Universalist Association.

 For a broader history of Unitarianism and Universalism, visit the UU history pages on the Unitarian Universalist Association website.